Sarcoidosis & Your Organs

 A more recently-discovered type of neurosarcoidosis is small fiber neuropathy (SFN).
 SFN causes a loss of some types of nerve fibers and requires specialized testing to identify it.
 Patients with SFN often note burning pain, sensitivity to touch, palpitations, sweating, flushing, light-headedness, gastrointestinal difficulties, and sexual dysfunction.

 Heart disease is present in 28% of patients with sarcoidosis, although only about 5% of patients report having any heart-related symptoms.
-Any part of the heart’s structure may be affected by granuloma formation.
-The most frequently diagnosed heart problems include chest pain, cor pulmonale (an enlargement of the right side of the heart that results from disease in the lungs or its blood vessels), cardiomyopathy (disease of the heart muscle itself), and abnormalities in the heart’s electrical system, which can result in heart block, dysrhythmias, and sudden death.
+Any part of the heart's structure may be affected by granuloma formation.
+The most frequently diagnosed heart problems include chest pain, cor pulmonale (an enlargement of the right side of the heart that results from disease in the lungs or its blood vessels), cardiomyopathy (disease of the heart muscle itself), and abnormalities in the heart's electrical system, which can result in heart block, dysrhythmias, and sudden death.
 It is vital to notify your doctor immediately if you start to develop palpitations or dizzy spells, as this may be the first sign of cardiac involvement.
+Everyone diagnosed with sarcoidosis should have a baseline EKG (heart tracing).

 Granulomas are present in the liver in 50% to 80% of patients with sarcoidosis.
 However, patients usually do not notice the symptoms due to liver involvement.
 Rarely, liver disease can progress to hypertension in the liver (called portal hypertension) or cirrhosis (a disease causing widespread disruption of liver function).